buildcore-io/core/docs/docs/how-to/token/usage-interaction/trade-token.md

     [`sellBaseToken`](../../../reference-api/classes/TokenOtrDataset.md#sellbasetoken) returns an oject of type [`OtrRequest`](../../../reference-api/classes/DatasetClassOtr.OtrRequest.md)`<`[`TradeTokenTangleRequest`](../../../reference-api/interfaces/TradeTokenTangleRequest.md)`>`

-    To sell token, you must call [`sellMintedToken`](../../../reference-api/classes/TokenOtrDataset.md#sellmintedtoken) on `dataset(Dataset.TOKEN)`. [`sellMintedToken`](../../../reference-api/classes/TokenOtrDataset.md#sellmintedtoken) takes an object of type [`TradeTokenTangleRequest`](../../../reference-api/interfaces/TradeTokenTangleRequest.md) as parameter in which you can specify the token you want to buy, the price for the offer and the amount.
+    To sell a token, you must call [`sellMintedToken`](../../../reference-api/classes/TokenOtrDataset.md#sellmintedtoken) on `dataset(Dataset.TOKEN)`. [`sellMintedToken`](../../../reference-api/classes/TokenOtrDataset.md#sellmintedtoken) takes an object of type [`TradeTokenTangleRequest`](../../../reference-api/interfaces/TradeTokenTangleRequest.md) as parameter in which you can specify the token you want to buy, the price for the offer and the amount.

     ```tsx file=../../../../../packages/sdk/examples/token/otr/trade.ts#L27-L31
     ```